 The holiday season is known to cause increased stress and anxiety.
 If you are struggling with this problem all the time, disconnecting from everyday life and seasonal problems is a good start.
 Yoga retreats represent a physical and mental escape from these demands.
 They are usually found in secluded, quiet places in nature.

-Ikaria could be considered one of the world's yoga retreat destinations.
+Ikaria is considered one of the best destinations for yoga retreats in Greece.
 Famously and unsurprisingly, on this remote island, life follows a much more relaxed rhythm, with time being a relative concept and the element of stress being absent from everyday life.
 It is no coincidence that the island of Ikaria is included in the 5 regions of the world with the highest percentages of life expectancy.

 The world-famous festivals are part of the island's cultural culture, where locals and visitors create a ritual that takes the community to another level of importance.
-Unique beaches and special food compose a haven of beauty, peace and culinary opulence, while its locals are warm and kind to all visitors of the island.
+Unique beaches and special food compose a haven of beauty, peace, and culinary opulence, while its locals are warm and kind to all visitors to the island.

 Yoga in Lemnos - credits: soulseedmedia.com